pyeve/cerberus/docs/errors.rst

   - ``document_error_tree``: A ``dict``-like object that allows you to query nodes corresponding to your document.
-That node's errors are contained in its :attr:`errors` property and are yielded when iterating over a node.
+That node's errors are contained in its :attr:`errors` property which you can test like ``_errors`` and are yielded when iterating over a node.
 If no errors occurred in a node or below, :obj:`None` will be returned instead.

   - ``schema_error_tree``: Similarly for the used schema.

-.. versionchanged:: 0.10
+.. versionchanged:: 1.0
-    Errors are stored as :class:`~cerberus.errors.ValidationError` in a list.
+    Errors are stored as :class:`~cerberus.errors.ValidationError` in a :class:`~cerberus.errors.ErrorList`.

 Examples
 ~~~~~~~~